United States abortion protests (2022–present): 2023

 In Santa Monica, California on May 13, anti-abortion protesters clashed with abortion rights protesters and the two groups were physically separated by police.

 2024

 On October 12, an abortion rights protest supporting 2024 Montana Initiative 128 was held in Helena, Montana at the Montana State Capitol.

 On November 7, 8 and 9, hundreds attended anti-Trump rallies in Denver, Seattle and Portland, Oregon.

 2025

 On June 28, hundreds of people attended a rally at the state capitol in Boise, Idaho to kick off a signature gathering campaign for a ballot initiative to end Idaho's abortion ban.

+2026

+On April 14, Idahoans United for Women and Families stated that they had gathered close to 100,000 signatures for a proposed ballot initiative to end Idaho's abortion ban.

 Arizona

 2022

 Protests began in Phoenix around 7:00 p.m.
 MST June 24 in response to the overturning of Roe v.
 Wade.
 Demonstrations moved to the Arizona State Capitol, with it being mostly peaceful.
 Protestors began banging on the building around 8:30 pm, prompting an evacuation of lawmakers and staff, which led to SWAT officers being deployed around the building.
 The protests were later called "an insurrection aimed at overthrowing the state government" by Republican Senate President Karen Fann; the Arizona Department of Public Safety fired tear gas when protestors attempted to break into the building.
 On June 25 a smaller number of people protested, with four people arrested on suspicion of rioting and disorderly conduct, including an identified member of the National Lawyers Guild Legal observer.
 Protestors marched through Phoenix again on July 1.